Romulo-Moraes/Assembly-Toolkit/4. System calls/README.md

     ; a byte or a chain of bytes.
     ; each comma outside the quotes is a
     ; concatenation, then there was added
-    ; 0xa that is the character ascii 10
+    ; 0xa that is the ascii character 10,
     ; representing '\n' and finally the null byte
     ; that is always necessary when we are
     ; handling with strings